melissaashley/silly-scripts/README.md

 # silly-scripts

-might as well backup the random scripts i create
+This is simply a backup of all the greasyfork scripts I create for various sites (which are totally lame I know).